AbductiveLearning/ABLkit/docs/Examples/MNISTAdd.rst

 In this example, we show an implementation of `MNIST Addition <https://arxiv.org/abs/1805.10872>`_.
-In this task, pairs of MNIST handwritten images and their sums are given, alongwith a domain knowledge base which contain information on how to perform addition operations.
-Our objective is to input a pair of handwritten images and accurately determine their sum.
+In this task, pairs of MNIST handwritten images and their sums are given, alongwith a domain knowledge base containing information on how to perform addition operations.
+The task is to recognize the digits of handwritten images and accurately determine their sum.

 Intuitively, we first use a machine learning model (learning part) to convert the input images to digits (we call them pseudo labels), and then use the knowledge base (reasoning part) to calculate the sum of these digits.
-Since we do not have ground-truth of the digits, the reasoning part will leverage domain knowledge and revise the initial digits yielded by the learning part into results derived from abductive reasoning.
-This process enables us to further refine and retrain the machine learning model.
+Since we do not have ground-truth of the digits, in abductive learning, the reasoning part will leverage domain knowledge and revise the initial digits yielded by the learning part through abductive reasoning.
+This process enables us to further update the machine learning model.

 .. code:: ipython3